 - ¼ tsp dried dill

 To make the vinaigrette:

 - Whisk your vinaigrette ingredients together in a bowl or shake them in a jar.
 Then keep it stored in the refrigerator while you prepare the rest of your salad.

 - Heat a pan over medium heat and cut your bacon into bite-size pieces.

 - Once the pan is hot, add your bacon and cook until it's brown and crispy (about 14-16 minutes), stirring occasionally.
 Then transfer it to a plate lined with a paper towel to cool completely.
 Discard the bacon grease.

-- Next place your spinach, bacon bits, hard boiled eggs, tomatoes, onion and avocado (if using) in a bowl and drizzle your desired amount of dressing over the top.
-Toss until fully coated and serve immediately.
+- Next add your spinach, hard boiled eggs, tomatoes, onion and avocado to a bowl and pour your desired amount of dressing over the top.

 - Toss the salad until it's fully coated then serve with your bacon bits sprinkled over the top.